gil-ryan/grs-developr-operations/fundamental-programming-paradigms/README.md

 }
 ```

-Also notice by initally declaring the function at the top, your giving the compiler a litte 'breadcrumb' promising that you're going to make this function, _PrintName_, do something eventually.
+Also notice by initally declaring the function at the top of our program, your giving the compiler a litte 'breadcrumb' promising that you're going to make this function, _PrintName_, do something eventually.